Myoland/VaporAuth/README.md

 #### Authenticator

-We usually create a `Middleware` helping login a user.
+We usually create a `Middleware` to help login a user.

 It is how: